Saturday, October 22, 2022

 Note, these are the markers for a young person lacking emotional and social adjustment.

-It's likely to state that after THL's focus on the North Karelia Project (but not Åbo?) and the implementation of new dietary guidelines in early 1980s, three things happened: (1) Life expectancy increased, (2) but so did obesity and (3) Alzheimers.
+It's likely to state that after THL's focus on the North Karelia Project (but not Åbo?) and the implementation of new dietary guidelines in early 1980s, three things happened:

-In January 2020, the head of the department at the Department of Food and Nutrition at the University of Helsingfors invited me to do a presentation: What’s the Prospect of Sustainable Food: The Case for Mental health:
+In January 2020, the head of the department of Food and Nutrition at the University of Helsingfors invited me to do a presentation to open their seminar series for experts in food and nutrition.

 Link to source.